 At Park Academy West London (PAWL), we believe English is the best subject to study and immerse yourself in and we want all our students to think so too.
 The skills acquired and developed within English lessons have a positive impact that permeates a student’s entire curriculum.
 Students, throughout their seven years at PAWL, are provided with the opportunity to access, analyse and question high quality literature, whilst being able to debate, discuss and challenge perceptions and ideas.
 We have high expectations of our students – setting challenging schemes of learning in our rich curriculum – and wish to ensure that they are ready for life beyond the Academy’s walls.
 Alongside our curriculum we also offer opportunities for students to enjoy English through our extra-curricular clubs and activities.
 These range from a weekly book club, to public speaking events through guest speakers and workshops, competitions and theatre trips.

 Throughout Key Stage 3, we seek to build on student knowledge year by year to guide students to understand that authorial intention is key to being able to critically appreciate a text.
-We have created a curriculum that clearly demonstrates visible and necessary links between Key Stage 3 and Key Stage 4, by supporting students to begin to comprehend and explore a series of fundamental, universal and timeless themes which influence us as members of society; for example, class divide, gender boundaries, abuse of power and relationships.
-In Year 7 and 8 students participate in our innovative 21st century ATL programme which has English subject knowledge at its core and allows students to learn in a transdisciplinary curriculum.
+We have created a spiral curriculum that clearly demonstrates visible and necessary links between Key Stage 3 and Key Stage 4, by supporting students to begin to comprehend and explore a series of fundamental, universal and timeless themes which influence us as members of society; for example, class divide, gender boundaries, abuse of power and relationships.

 Key Stage 4